-If a child is removed from class for a significant amount of time (one lesson or more) the academy will inform parents the same day via a phone call].
+If a child is removed from class the academy will inform parents the same day via a phone call.
 If a child has a social worker, including if they have a Child in Need plan, a Child Protection plan or are looked-after, the academy will notify the social worker or Virtual School Head of the removal taking place.
 If a child is looked after, their Personal Education Plans will be reviewed and amended to include behaviour support and intervention considering the reasons for removal from class.